 Method 5: Disable Antivirus Temporarily (If Applicable)

 Some incompatible antivirus programs installed in your computer will cause trigger the question, why battle.net updates get stuck.
 To avoid conflicts, you must ensure the security settings of your Windows 10 computer and check if they are stable or not.
-To find whether the antivirus suite is the reason for update stuck on 0% issue, disable it once and try connecting to a network.
+To find whether the antivirus suite is the reason for the update stuck on 0% issue, disable it once and try connecting to a network.

 Read our guide on How to Disable Antivirus Temporarily on Windows 10 and follow the instructions to disable your Antivirus program temporarily on your PC.